halon-extras/tls-rpt/README.md

 ### Pre-delivery

-The follwoing code should be added to the pre-delivery hook.
+The following code should be added to the pre-delivery hook.

 ```
 import { tls_rpt_fetch_dnstxt, tls_rpt } from "file:tls-rpt.hsl";